geraldselvino/CodeBin/ImageDownloader-Java_demo/README.md

 Purpose
 =======
-This application is a practical demo of java GUI programming using Swing and multithreading in java.
+This application is a practical demo of java GUI programming using Swing and worker thread in java.